jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 ```

 ## Prototypical
 `Prototypical` implements `Feature`.
-Like how [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) contained a static repository within it, `Prototypical` contains a static repository within it too.
+Just as [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) contained a static repository within it, `Prototypical` contains a static repository within it too.

 <img src="/assets/Prototype2.png" alt="Prototypical Abstract Class"  width = "50%" align="center" style="padding-right: 35px;">

 `register(String name, Prototypical prototypical)` places a named `Prototypical` breeder into the breeders.

 `acquire(String name)` searches for the `breeder` by name in the repository.
-If found, it returns an _acquired_ version of hte object.
+If found, it returns an _acquired_ version of the object.

-I debated this with myself, but I have not used `clone()` or `copy()` names.
-I've used `acquire()`, which encapsulates the creational mechanism. __Prototype__ has another trick up its sleeve.
+__Prototype__ has another trick up its sleeve.
 Once a client has a `Prototypical` object, it can `acquire()` a new object from the acquired object, from which another object can be acquired, etc. There is no limit to how many new objects can be acquired regardless of how many generations they have descended from their repository ensconced breeder ancestor.
 This is a feature that other creational design patterns do not possess.
 I will feature this chained acquisition in the Use Case.

-I have have decided to use `acquire()`, since clients may use it. `acquire()` is my preferred creation method name as I described in [The Sin of Omission, Revisited](https://jhumelsine.github.io/2025/11/28/object-pool.html#the-sin-of-omission-revisited).

 ```java
 abstract class Prototypical implements Feature {